watermint/toolbox/docs/commands/dropbox-file-request-create.md

 Create a file request (Irreversible operation)

+Creates a file request folder where others can upload files without Dropbox access.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: